PhiLhoSoft/css-in-js-perf-tests/README.md

 - Flexbox for layout, which test the auto-prefixing capability (native or with an additional library); also needs global styles (on `html` and `body` tags), so shows how they are managed: from "we don't care, put that in a regular stylesheet" to "globals are first-class citizens";
 - Use media query to change the layout for mobile;
 - Simulate an external library with its own CSS, with overrides from the CSS library (globals again), and potentially clashing class names;
-- Make a component with its own CSS, thus have several elements with same class, and isolate CSS;
+- Make a component with its own CSS, thus have several elements with same class, and isolate CSS (avoid class name clashes);
-- Use extend and / or mixin, and variable usage;
+- Use variables;
 - Have same class names (for different styles) in various parts of the app;

 ```